Feel the presence of history in Viborg and Jelling, which are two Denmark’s oldest towns.

 Day 4: From Thorning to Lake Bølling

 Continue through Kompedal Plantage, where conscientious objectors were once condemned to forest work.
-South of here, in Stenholt Forest, you leave Hærvejen to follow a nature trail to your B&B in Engesvang village.
+South of here, in Stenholt Forest, you leave Hærvejen to follow a quiet country road to your B&B just outside Kragelund village.

 Day 5: From Bølling Sø to Sepstrup

-Today’s route starts out beautifully along the northeastern shore of the 360-acre lake Bølling Sø, formed during the ice age about 10,000 years ago.
-The lake is famous because of the discovery here of the naturally mummified corpse of Tollund Man (displayed at Silkeborg Museum), who lived during the 4th century BC.
-After about 6 km you turn away from the lake through woodland and fields, before you cross under the bridge Funder Ådalsbro, which leads the motorway over Funder Valley.
+You rejoin Hærvejen at the edge of Stenholt Forest and continue south along the eastern shore of the 360-acre lake Bølling Sø, formed during the ice age about 10,000 years ago.
+The beautiful lake is famous because of the discovery here of the naturally mummified corpse of Tollund Man (displayed at Silkeborg Museum), who lived during the 4th century BC.
+After about 2 km along the shore you turn away from the lake through woodland and fields, before you cross under the bridge Funder Ådalsbro, which leads the motorway over Funder Valley.
 Denmark’s longest land bridge is an impressive sight from below!

 You now find yourself in Funder Ådal surrounded by Hørbylunde Krat, which is an undulating area of heather-covered hills and ancient oak thickets – and probably the closest you get to a Danish mountain landscape.
 The old sunken laneways indicate that the ford has been a historically important crossing.